TrainnePoker/TraineePoker/README.md

-##Structure of a model:
+## Structure of a model:

 To be picked up by the tournament simulation, a model needs to have the following element:

     - it has a directory with the name: *model_name*
     - this directory must contain a file: *model_name.py*
     - this file must contain a function: make_decision(input)
     - this function must take 1 input argument
     - this function must return either:
         - "fold"
         - "call"
-                                       - "raise"
+        - "all in"
         - "*int*"
         - *int*

 the simulation will call the 'make_decision' function, give it the input object and process the return of the function.
 It will makes sure the return is a legal decision (c.f poker rules paragraph).

-  WARNING: for robustness, the model has only 5 seconds to make a decision, after that, the simulation stops the function
-            and gives a default "fold" decision to the player.
+**WARNING**: for robustness, the model has only 5 seconds to make a decision, after that, the simulation stops the function and gives a default "fold" decision to the player.

 ## Rules of the poker simulation